iSoftStoneGroup/EazyBuilder/README.md

 - "Welcome to pay attention to eazybuilder, if you encounter problems in use, you can join the group discussion"

 - **Welcome to join the exchange group.
 You can scan the WeChat QR code below to invite you to join the group.
-Please specify to join easybuilder**
+Please specify to join eazybuilder**

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/1069092/189043893-fe653257-3180-464b-85e1-c91876b29df4.jpg">